Rules & Procedures

 Defacing or damaging school property is not tolerated.
 Students will be required to pay for damages and will be subject to criminal proceedings as well as disciplinary consequences in accordance with the Student Code of Conduct.

 Students are searched prior to entering into their classroom every morning.
-Searches include scanning over the outside of clothing with a metal detector wand, pulling out pockets, removing belt, shoes, and socks, and an examination of anything brought to school (lunches, homework, school supplies, etc.).
+Searches include scanning over the outside of clothing with a metal detector wand, removing shoes and socks, and an examination of anything brought to school (lunches, homework, school supplies, etc.).

 ● No backpacks, cell phones (unless the student walks home or drives to school), airpods, earbuds, wallets, purses, or cosmetic products are allowed.